1. Why do auto claim settlement offers from insurers often contain errors in valuation?

 We carefully examine the required OEM Procedures, Operations and Guidelines for repair estimates to restore your vehicle back to its Pre-Wreck OEM condition.
 As in the case of a total loss, the driver as to how your claim gets settled is the vehicle’s Actual Cash Value.
 A correct ACV appraisal from Vehicle Value Experts can alter the entire path of the settlement process.
 In addition, we research the State Transportation Code regarding your specific repair requirement, and review the policy language of your insurance carrier concerning required repairs.
 Based upon our analysis we construct an exact damage loss model for your anticipated recovery and path to recovery such as to make you whole on both the proper repair work and the diminished value of your vehicle due to its updated history status.

 Imagine a realtor who only charges a percent of any increase in the value of your home that they negotiate with a buyer above what you have already been offered.
 Or imagine a tax accountant who only charges a percent of any increase in your tax refund that he helps procure above what you yourself have already estimated.
 Such is the fee structure for services provided by your Auto Claim Specialist.
-We never get a penny unless we put more money into your pocket based on a fair loss settlement.
-If your offer from the obligated insurance carrier is a fair one, we will tell you upfront for no charge.
-If we believe we can improve on the offer, we will propose to represent you for a small Public Insurance Adjuster fee of $75 plus just 20% of the added settlement value that we negotiate.
-All typical costs associated with settling your claim, such as the fee for purchasing a Certified Actual Cash Value Appraisal for your vehicle and charges for Carfax and other information services, are included in our percentage charge.
-(Should the payment for an umpire become necessary for settlement, and you agree beforehand to the use of an umpire, there would be an additional fixed charge, but these would be higher dollar cases.)
+We never take a penny unless we can put more money into your pocket based on a fair loss settlement.

 We are all licensed Public Insurance Adjusters.
 As such, we have a duty to act solely on the behalf of you, the insured.
 We have passed rigorous state testing and bonding requirements, and our conduct is regulated and monitored by our respective State Insurance Commissions.
 Your Auto Claim Specialist is also a specialist in your state’s current insurance laws and regulations pertaining to unfair claim settlement practices, record maintenance requirements, continuing education requirements and so on.
 We follow the Public Insurance Adjuster Code of Ethics “to a T,” as it is only our PIA license that allows us to legally represent your interests in insurance claim settlements.